telehash/TMesh/TMesh.md

 ## Overview - PHY

 All radio PHY operations are bi-modal, with a `hard knock` and a `soft knock`.
-Each `knock` is a single private transmission between two motes using a previously established telehash link.
-The `knock` itself is always in two distinct parts, a single boolean notification in either direction (`EVEN` then `ODD` mote) followed by a short delay and then the full payload transmission.
-This allows the motes to minimize the time listening and maximize the time sleeping.
+Each `knock` is a single private transmission from one mote to another using an established telehash link.
+The `knock` itself is always in two distinct parts, a single boolean notification followed by a short delay and then the full payload transmission.

 The `hard knock` is designed for maximum range and is not optimized for energy efficiency, it is the fallback mode after any `soft knock` has timed out.